Azure/azure-powershell/src/MySql/docs/Update-AzMySqlFlexibleServer.md

 # Update-AzMySqlFlexibleServer

 ## SYNOPSIS
-Updates an existing server.
+Updates an existing MySQL flexible server.
 The request body can contain one to many of the properties present in the normal server definition.
-Use Update-AzMySqlConfiguration instead if you want update server parameters such as wait_timeout or net_retry_count.
+Use Update-AzMySqlFlexibleServerConfiguration instead if you want update server parameters such as wait_timeout or net_retry_count.

 ## SYNTAX